LucaNori/markcv/README.md

 This will:
 - Build the image locally
-- Mount the app, static, and templates directories as volumes for live code changes
+- Mount the app, static, templates, and cv_templates directories as volumes for live code changes
 - Tag the image as markcv:local

 You can then make changes to the code and see them reflected immediately without rebuilding the container.

+> **Note:** For local development, the cv_templates directory is mounted as a volume to allow for live changes to templates.
+In production, templates are built into the container image.

 > **Note:** The initial build may take some time (5-10 minutes) due to the installation of TeX packages required for PDF generation.
 Subsequent builds will be faster if you use Docker's build cache.